KeshavDesai24/VrikshVed/README.md

 ## Contributing

-We welcome contributions to the PhytoSense project!
+We welcome contributions to the VrikshVed project!
 Please refer to our `CONTRIBUTING.md` (if available) for guidelines on how to submit issues, pull requests, and contribute to the development.

 ## License